2008 United States presidential election in Arkansas

 The 2008 United States presidential election in Arkansas took place on November 4, 2008, and was part of the 2008 United States presidential election.
 State voters chose six representatives, or electors to the Electoral College, who voted for president and vice president.

 Arkansas was won by Republican John McCain by a 19.86% margin of victory, a much greater margin than George W. Bush attained in 2004, despite a large national Democratic trend.
 Prior to the election, all 17 news organizations considered this a state McCain would win, or otherwise a red state.
 The state trended dramatically Republican in 2008, as McCain received over 4% more of the statewide popular vote than Bush earned in 2004 and more than doubled his margin of victory.
 Only five counties swung more Democratic in 2008, and the vast majority of counties swung heavily Republican, some by as much as 30%.
 Of the ten counties with the largest percentage swing to the Republicans in the U.S. during this election, six of them were located in Arkansas.

 Obama became the first Democrat to ever win the White House without carrying Arkansas since statehood in 1836.
 Since 1996, Arkansas has rapidly transformed from a Democratic stronghold into one of the most Republican states in the nation.
 It was also one of the six states where neither Obama nor McCain won during the primary season, and the strongest of five states that swung rightward in this election.
 (Note: The other states are Oklahoma, Louisiana, Tennessee, and West Virginia.)

-Despite McCain's landslide victory in the state's presidential race, Democratic Senator Mark Pryor easily won re-election in the senate election, in which he did not face Republican opposition, and Democrats won the popular vote and majority of House seats in the concurrent House election.
+Despite McCain's landslide victory in the state's presidential race, Democratic Senator Mark Pryor easily won re-election in the senate election, in which he did not face Republican opposition, and Democrats won the popular vote and majority of House seats in the concurrent House election, in addition to majorities in both state legislative chambers.
 This was the first time Arkansas voted for a losing presidential candidate since 1968.